Importance and Common Types of Compensation

-Base pay involves the minimum wages or salary that employees receive as payments.
+Base pay involves the minimum wages or salaries that employees receive as payments.
 Base pay is also referred to as the fixed amounts of money employees get as a reward for their services.
 The payment rates can be daily, weekly, monthly or annual.
 Several factors affect base pay rates.
 The aspects include the following:

 Skillset and level of education: The level of education and the skillsets required for a job affect the base pay rate.
 For example, a profession or a career requiring specialized knowledge and skillset generally offers higher base pay than those provided to manual and other roles where skill sets and knowledge are not a requirement.

-Supply and demands in labour markets: Supply and demand for employees in a particular job position impact salaries.
+Supply and demand in labour markets: Supply and demand for employees in a particular job position impact salaries.
 For example, if the demand for IT professionals is high, the base salary for the technicians increases.

 Location: The cost of living in an area affects the base salary.
 Employees working in a town where the cost of living is high attract better pay than other employees in areas where inflation of the cost of living is low.

 Personal profile of the applicant: The unique characteristics included in the profile of a candidate can impact the base pay.
 Education level, experience, referrals and key performances are factors that can affect the base salary.
-Candidates with broad experience and good performances attract higher base pay compared to candidates with poor evaluations.
+Candidates with broad experience and good performance attract higher base pay compared to candidates with poor evaluations.

 Commission packages are compensations given based on performance.
 Some employers offering commission packages offer a low base salary with high commissions, while other employers offer commissions without a base salary.
 The commission motivates employees to improve productivity and perform well because their pay is impacted by performance.
 Commonly, commission packages are given to employees in sales jobs.
 The salespeople receive an agreed percentage on the amount they generate, or it can also be flat rates when they meet the targeted sales.